bisdn/xdpd/README-conf-file.md

 	sh# make
 	sh# make install

-`config` plugin can be combined with other plugins, e.g. `rest` or `xmp`
+`config` plugin can be combined with other plugins, e.g. `rest` or `xmp`.
+It is **not** mandatory that `config` plugins is compiled in, provided that other plugins can perform the initialization tasks (e.g. `xmp`).

 Example config files
 ====================

 Two examples are provided, but not distributed during `make install`:

-* src/xdpd/management/plugins/config/example.cfg - 1 LSI, simple configuration
+* `src/xdpd/management/plugins/config/example.cfg` : 1 LSI, simple configuration
-* src/xdpd/management/plugins/config/example_complex.cfg - 2 LSIs running different versions, connected through a vlink, and the majority of optional parameters
+* `src/xdpd/management/plugins/config/example_complex.cfg` : 2 LSIs running different versions, connected through a vlink, and the majority of optional parameters